MarkKremer/laravel-elixir-image/README.md

 # laravel-elixir-image
 A Laravel Elixir image conversion extension using ImageMagick.
-This extension makes it possible to automatically convert your images into various formats such as PNG, JPG and WEBP.
+This extension makes it possible to automatically convert your images into various formats such as PNG, JPG and WebP.

 ## Quick use
 To convert all PSD files in the `resources/assets/img` directory to PNG, JPG and WebP files in the `public/img`, use the following code: